jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/heuristic_miner.md

 ## Metrics

-Currently, five metrics are used to simplify the graph, the **SPM metric**, the **Node frequency metric**, the **Edge frequency metric**, the **frequency metric** and the **dependency metric**.
+Currently, four metrics are used to simplify the graph, the **SPM metric**, the **Node frequency metric**, the **Edge frequency metric** and the **dependency metric**.

 The **SPM filter** simplifies process models by removing low-quality nodes based on their frequency and connectivity.
 It scores each node using the **spm metric**, which balances complexity and common behavior.
 This abstraction helps generate clearer, more interpretable models.
 Especially useful for user-driven processes like search behavior.

 *For more information on the SPM metric, see: Marian Lux, Stefanie Rinderle-Ma, Andrei Preda: “Assessing the Quality of Search Process Models.”
 Available online: https://ucrisportal.univie.ac.at/en/publications/assessing-the-quality-of-search-process-models*

+**Node frequency (normalized)**
-**Node frequency** measures how often each event (node) appears relative to the most frequent node in the log.
-The value is normalized between 0.0 and 1.0 and is calculated after the SPM filtering step.
+Measures how often each event (node) appears relative to the most frequent node in the (SPM-filtered) log.
+The result is a value between 0.0 and 1.0.
+Nodes with a normalized frequency below the threshold are removed.

+**Node frequency (absolute)**
+Counts the total number of occurrences of each event (node) in the log.
+Nodes with an absolute frequency below the threshold are removed.

+**Edge frequency (normalized)**
-**Edge frequency** reflects how often a direct transition (edge) between two nodes occurs, again normalized by the maximum edge frequency in the log.
+Reflects how often a direct transition (edge) between two nodes occurs relative to the most frequent edge in the log.
+The result is a value between 0.0 and 1.0.
+Edges with a normalized frequency below the threshold are removed.

+**Edge frequency (absolute)**
-The **frequency metric** is calculated for edges and nodes/events.
-The event frequency counts the occurrences of an event in the log.
-The edge frequency counts the number of times one event is directly followed by another event.
+Counts the total number of times one event is directly followed by another in the log.
+Edges with an absolute frequency below the threshold are removed.

+*The node and edge thresholds are synchronized: adjusting one automatically updates the other, so the normalized and absolute values always stay consistent.*

 The **dependency metric** determines, how one-sided a relationship is between two edges.
 It compares how dependent an edge is by the following formula: